Biographies of authors, session chairs, speakers and walk leaders

 Heino is an honorary associate of the Australian National Botanic Gardens and helps with the fungal queries received by the botanic gardens.
 His major interest is in certain groups of non-lichenized fungi.
 However, a long friendship with some bryologists and lichenologists has meant that he has also picked up a modicum of knowledge about bryophytes and lichens.

 Dr Will Osborne

 Will is an adjunct Associate Professor with the Institute for Applied Ecology at the University of Canberra.
 He previously taught ecology at the University (1994–2010) and before that worked as a wildlife ecologist in the ACT Parks and Conservation Service.
 He is a dedicated conservation biologist with a particular focus on threatened reptiles and amphibians, urban wildlife ecology and alpine wildlife.
 He and his post-graduate students have had a major focus on threatened wildlife in natural grassland remnants in the ACT.
 This research and survey work has resulted in major changes to planned urban infrastructure, the shaping of the urban edge and an improvement in wildlife management within urban reserves.
 Will is a co-author of the ACT Government report: Lower Molonglo River Corridor and Reserves: Management guidelines for natural values.

 Kimberi (Kim) Pullen

 Kim started collecting insects at a young age in Canberra and graduated to a career in entomology.
 He has worked in the areas of cytogenetics, pheromone-based control of crop pests, biological control of weeds, use of insects as indicators of environmental health, biodiversity survey and cataloguing, and collection management.
-He has collected insects in all states and territories of Australia, and in Mexico and PNG.
+He has collected insects in all states and territories of Australia, and in Mexico and Papua New Guinea.
 He is currently working in the Australian National Insect Collection, and is compiling a list of the insects of the ACT in his spare time.

 Dr Rosemary Purdie